 Spectrum, the newest member of the Royal Caribbean family, sails from Shanghai and heads to other far-flung destinations including China and Japan, while Quantum cruises around Asia, the South Pacific, Australia and New Zealand, depending on the time of year.

 Recently, Ovation made her Alaska debut with seven-night itineraries from Seattle.
-The ship will return to The Last Frontier again in summer 2020, this time making stops at the breathtaking Glacier Bay National Park and Preserve.
+The ship will return to The Last Frontier again in summer 2020.

 Who Will Love It: Anyone looking for off-the-beaten-path itineraries, from destinations to length.

 What You’ll Get: Loads of pools and whirlpools, and, on Liberty and Independence, the kid-friendly Splashaway Bay aquapark and The Perfect Storm duo of racer waterslides.
 (Available on the amplified Freedom in March 2020.)
 In 2018, Independence of the Seas was reimagined in a $90 million amplification and became the first ship to debut Sky Pad, an out-of-this-world VR, bungee trampoline adventure.

 With the transformation of Independence comes additional dining options, including Playmakers Sports Bar & Arcade, Izumi Hibachi & Sushi and Fish & Ships, a poolside eatery where guests can grab quintessentially British seaside treats.
 As for what to eat in 2020, Freedom will debut the first Giovanni’s Italian Kitchen, a new take on a guest favorite.
 This reimagined, rustic spot will serve up all the Italian classics—from made-to-order pizzas hand tossed front and center and baked in the new pizza oven, to piping hot pastas—and a wide selection of wines and limoncellos.

 Guests can also enjoy Broadway-style entertainment like Grease, original productions, Studio B’s one-of-a-kind ice skating shows, and, of course, FlowRider: Freedom was the first cruise ship (ever) to introduce the iconic, 40-foot-long surf simulator.
 Plus, Royal Caribbean’s award-winning Adventure Ocean kids program and teen spaces will take on a whole new look next year with spaces that have been entirely transformed from top to bottom.